realworldocaml/book/book/lists-and-patterns/README.md

 - : int = 0
 ```

+\noindent
-This code follows the convention of using `hd` to represent the first element
+This code follows the convention of using `hd` to represent the first
-(or head) of the list, and `tl` to represent the remainder (or tail).
+element (or head) of the list, and `tl` to represent the remainder (or
+tail).

 The `match` expression in `sum` is really doing two things: first,
 it's acting as a case-analysis tool, breaking down the possibilities